-On October 23, 2012, as part of the Roseland Transaction, the Company acquired a 26.25 percent interest in a to-be-built, 108-unit multi-family rental property located in Eastchester, New York (the "Eastchester Project").

-The remaining interests in the development project-owning entity, 150 Main Street, L.L.C. ("Eastchester") are owned 26.25 percent by JMP Eastchester, L.L.C. and 47.5 percent by Hudson Valley Land Holdings, L.L.C. ("HVLH").
-Subsequent to quarter end, operating agreement modifications have increased the Company's effective ownership to 76.25 percent.
+On October 23, 2012, as part of the Roseland transaction, the Company had acquired a 26.25 percent interest in a to-be-built, 108-unit multi-family rental property located in Eastchester, New York (the "Eastchester Project") for approximately \$4.9 million.
+The remaining interests in the development project-owning entity, 150 Main Street, L.L.C. ("Eastchester") was owned 26.25 percent by JMP Eastchester, L.L.C. and 47.5 percent by Hudson Valley Land Holdings, L.L.C. ("HVLH").
 The Eastchester Project is expected to start in the near term.
 Estimated total development costs of \$46 million are expected to be funded with a \$27.5 million construction loan and the balance of \$18.5 million to be funded with member capital.